 The American Red Cross has donation boxes that you may find locally or you can schedule a pickup.
 They generally publish lists of much needed items after any disaster so that they can fulfill requests and needs.
 Many of their donations are filtered through a partner who help sort and recycle donations.
 Check their website for more information.

-What to do with the rest of it?
+What to do with the rest of your items?

 Well now we can upcycle and recycle